 Perhaps, like us, you’ve heard that by installing some of these measures - such as double glazing or loft insulation - you’ll improve our monthly bills, which sounds great; however, a case study provided by the BBC revealed that it would take up to 20 years to recuperate that cost.

-Related: Also check out our guides to saving electricity at home and at work and school.
+Related: Also, check out our guides to saving electricity at home and at work, and at school.
 Our deeper dive into the importance of saving energy presents more background as to the benefits and its role in helping to address climate change.

 To try and address these financial issues, there are home energy grants available in the UK, where you can use your postcode to explore the local grants available.
 But as with any initiative such as this, the question is, how easy are these grants to access, and do people actually take up the offer?